munificent/craftinginterpreters/book/closures.md

 closure();
 ```

-The outer function `makeClosure()` declares a local variable.
-Then it creates
+The outer function `makeClosure()` declares a variable, `local`.
+It also creates
-an inner function, `closure()` that references that variable. `makeClosure()`
+an inner function, `closure()` that captures that variable.
+Then `makeClosure()`
-then returns a reference to that function.
+returns a reference to that function.
 Since the closure <span
-name="flying">escapes</span> while holding onto the local variable, `local`
+name="flying">escapes</span> while holding onto the local variable, `local` must
-must outlive the function call where it was created.
+outlive the function call where it was created.

 <aside name="flying">